 In 2007, we began the PET (Pets Eat Too) Program to feed the pets of homebound seniors receiving Meals-On-Wheels.
 That program has grown to include the pets of disadvantaged families receiving assistance from three food pantry partner agencies.

 In 2009, we developed our in-school humane education program to create a brighter, more compassionate future for animals and people by educating elementary school children to be respectful and compassionate toward all living beings, teaching responsible pet ownership through spaying and neutering and how to be good stewards of our environment.

 In 2010, we opened Mountain View Humane, a low-cost/high-quality spay neuter clinic, in Christiansburg and 2017 launched a mobile spay/neuter and community pet wellness mobile clinic in Roanoke.
 Our intent in opening these facilities is to reduce the number of abandoned and unwanted pets in the Valley.

-The Roanoke Valley SPCA has earned Charity Navigator’s highest 4-star rating for demonstrated fiscal responsibility and growth.
+The Roanoke Valley SPCA has earned Charity Navigator’s highest 4-star rating and a Platinum Seal for Transparency from GuideStar for demonstrated fiscal responsibility and growth.

 The Roanoke Valley SPCA is an independent nonprofit corporation and receives no federal or state support; we are funded entirely by individual and corporate contributions, grants, bequests, fundraisers and revenue generating services.
 We receive no general operating support from the ASPCA or HSUS.